gpg/gpg4win/doc/README.en.txt

 - Kleopatra now allows you to create ECC keys in the Advanced Settings during Key generation.

+- Kleopatras file menu now also offers to encrypt Folders.

+- Kleopatra has a new option to print a secret key through the paperkey tool.

+- GPA and Kleopatra are now registred for OpenPGP and S/MIME related file extensions.

 3. Known Bugs (and Workarounds)
 ===============================